u3555972/FINA4350-WSB-Sentiment-and-Stock-Returns/Blog Posts/blog_Pail.md

 ## Step 3: To collect more data: the comments

-Aside from the contents of the post, the comments are also significant since they provide a lot of useful text sources that can assist my colleagues.
+Aside from the contents of the post, the comments are also significant since it provides a lot of useful text that can assist my colleagues.

-I return to the PRAW documentation.
-And the following code were discovered:
+Returning to the PRAW documentation, the following code was discovered:

 ```python
 from praw.models import MoreComments